 If you’re wondering, yes, the kiddos did make a bit of a mess with this bin!
 I placed a large tarp underneath the sensory center, but some of the beans still managed to escape.
 Thank goodness for mini brooms and dust pans — cleaning up is a great learning skill!
 If all else fails, little fingers are great at picking beans and corn up off the floor.

 Have you ever incorporated the scent of peppermint into your classroom/home play?
+Do you have another scented Christmas activity to share?
 If so, I’d love to hear about it in the comments below!

 I know that some people are concerned about using food for art/crafts/sensory play/etc. There is a concern that it’s disrespectful towards children who might not be getting enough to eat at home.
 While I certainly respect this concern, I do not agree.
 In the past, I have worked with children who weren’t getting enough to eat.
 As their teacher, and as a member of their community, I did all I could to ensure they were cared for and well-nourished.
 I would never let a child in my care go hungry, and their needs were (and always are) paramount in my mind.
 It is still an issue that I concern myself with now, even though my current students don’t have those same problems.
 The food I use for crafts, sensory play, etc. are often stale or past their “sell by” dates.
 I take great care to keep the food in sealed containers to use again and again if it’s possible.
 Please know I mean no disrespect whatsoever.